aerospike/aerospike-client-python/doc/admin_create_role.md

 **privileges**, a list of dictionaries specifying the privileges to be contained in the newly created role.

-**policies**, the dictionary of policies to be given while creating a role in the database.
+**policy**, the dictionary of policy options to be given while creating a role in the database.

 ## Return Values
 Returns an integer status code